 Although this prefecture is usually overshadowed by Honshu island (you can read about it in my other posts: Kumagaya and nearby, Saitama prefecture, Yokohama, Kanagawa prefecture) there are unique places and experiences you cannot do anywhere else.
 Its charm is rooted in its heritage, traditions and beautiful landscapes – and besides that, you can see there real Japan, not adapted for tourists.
 Scroll down to read more!

-Explore historic Udatsu street
+Explore historic Udatsu street at Tokushima

 Mima is a wonderful historic town, once known for the horse breeding and indigo dying (read about the latter below).
 Now it’s a city with Wakimachi and Odeon theaters, park, Temple Village, family residences and – Udatsu street.